Home

 Evaluating the Managers

-Qualitative information includes the ability of the company management to run and grow the company, as well as their integrity and their ability to focus on maximising shareholder wealth.
+Qualitative information includes the ability of the company management to run and grow the company, as well as their integrity and their ability to focus on maximizing shareholder wealth.

 Perusing annual reports gives some indication as to how shareholder friendly their approach is.
 I look to see how often shareholders get a mention.